kosm6966/JDE.jl/README.md

 ```

 ## Referencing
-If you use TIPSBP1 in your own research or write a paper using results obtained
-with the help of TIPSBP1, please cite the following article:
+If you use the JDE software in your own research or write a paper using results obtained with the help of the JDE software, please cite the following article:
 ```bibtex
 @article{dill2022,
   title={Entangled Spin-polarized Excitons from Singlet Fission in a Rigid Dimer},